dper/kanjiflashcards/README.md

 Paper flashcards for studying kanji.

-# Description

-For your convenience, there are pre-generated sets for grades 1, 2, 3, 4, 5, 6, and JLPT levels N5, N4, N2, and N1 in the subdirectories `grade/` and `jlpt/`.
+There are pre-generated sets for grades 1, 2, 3, 4, 5, 6, and JLPT levels N5, N4, N2, and N1 in the subdirectories `grade/` and `jlpt/`.
 If those don't meet your needs, you can generate your own files.

+# Generating your own flashcards

 The script `cardmaker.rb` produces kanji flashcards, according to either grade level or JLPT level.
 Each card has the kanji, grade level, and stroke count on the front, and the back shows the English meaning, onyomi, kunyomi, and some common words containing that kanji.